Guidance

 From 28 January 2026, newly designated DPs subject to financial sanctions will not be assigned an ‘OFSI Group ID’ and will only have a ‘Unique ID’ as an identifier.

-All UK Sanctions List formats will retain historic OFSI Group ID identifiers for DPs designated prior to this date.
+All UKSL formats will retain historic OFSI Group ID identifiers for DPs designated prior to this date.
 These historic Group IDs will remain valid for use, for example in licence applications, frozen asset or suspected breach reporting, though UKSL Unique IDs can also be used.

 A UK Sanctions List search tool has been available on GOV.UK since July 2024.
 Filters allow users to search for DPs specifically subject to an asset freeze.
-There will be functional upgrades to this search tool to make it easier to use and to display search results in a better, more useful way, including the introduction of fuzzy logic searching.
+The UK Sanctions List search tool has been upgraded and now offers:

-Financial sanctions notices are currently published when updates are made to the UK Sanctions List.
-These notices are published when new listings, amendments, de-listings and corrections are made for financial sanctions designations only.
+Financial sanctions notices used to published when updates were made to the UK Sanctions List.
+These notices were published when new listings, amendments, de-listings and corrections are made for financial sanctions designations only.

 Further information